GMC Collisions As Triggers of Star Formation. VIII. The Core Mass Function: Results

 We next compare the simulated and observed CMF PDFs via the Kolmogorov–Smirnov (KS) test.
 We set a lower bound of the CMFs to reduce the influence of low-mass cores.
 According to the clipped CMFs, we generate random samples in each bin to obtain $p$-values by {\em ks\_2samp} in the {\em scipy} package.
 The final $p$-value of each comparison is then calculated by the mean value of 3,000 bootstrap resamplings.
 As the small cores have higher uncertainties in the observed samples, we set the lower limit of the range as being the mass bin centered at $2.51\:M_\odot$.

 In Figure~\ref{fig:kstest_all}, we display the $p$-values of the KS tests by comparing the simulation results against the observed CMFs.
-Accepted and rejected null hypotheses are colored red and blue, respectively, i.e., when the distributions are consistent with each other the panel is colored red.
+A panel is colored red if the null hypothesis is not rejected ($p > 0.05$), i.e., the two distributions may come from the same population.
+Otherwise, we color panels in blue.
 These results show that there is consistency in the distributions especially when our ALMA filtered results are compared to the observed ``raw'' CMFs.
 In the colliding case, there is a modest preference to favor the results from intermediate times, i.e., $t=3\:$Myr, over those from the final time at 4~Myr.
 Note, one must be aware of the effects of small numbers of cores, which makes it easier to achieve consistency: this is especially the case for the ALMA-filtered colliding case at 2~Myr.
 In general, similar to what we found with the comparison of power law indices, examples of both colliding and non-colliding cases of the ALMA-filtered simulations are consistent with the observed CMFs.